thiagobit/tasks-api/README.md

 It works with Docker containers and Event dispatchers.

-For development purpose, it's using PHP built-in server.
+For development purposes, it's using the PHP built-in server.

+The authenticated resources requires a _Bearer Token_ which can be obtained from the login resource.

 ## Requirements:
 - [Docker](https://docs.docker.com/engine/install/)